mjy/cgq/README.md

 ## Download

-* Click the green 'Code' option
+* Click the green 'Code' option on this very page (above to right)
 * Click the "Download as zipfile" option

 ## Results